 - Start building a full emergency fund of 3-6 months essential outgoings

-How to Build An Emergency Fund
+How to Save an Emergency Fund When Money is Tight

-If you are in consumer debt with no savings it’s a good idea to focus hard on building your emergency fund as soon as possible.
+If you are in consumer debt with no savings, it’s a good idea to focus hard on building your emergency fund as soon as possible.

 Another option is to sell stuff you own but no longer use, for example, there is a range of great apps where you can sell old clothes or sell DVDs online for cash.
 Or sell things at local car boot sales.